Effective Communication Strategies for Dementia Caregivers

 • Engage in Active Listening: Acknowledge the person’s feelings and validate their emotions.
 Respond to the emotional tone rather than just the words.

-• Encourage Expression through Art and Music: Creative activities like art and music can provide alternative means of expression and communication, tapping into emotional memories.
+• Encourage Expression through Art and Music: Creative activities for dementia patients like music art can provide alternative means of expression and communication, tapping into emotional memories.

 • Use Visual Aids: Visual cues, such as pictures, charts, or written notes, complement verbal communication and assist in conveying messages.